gokhanercan/arxiv-style/README.md

 With the following differences:
 1. Fixed \citep and \citet usages.
-2. Updated to rounded biography style (Kour and Saabne, 2014b) instead of numbered one [1].
+2. Updated to rounded bibliography style (Kour and Saabne, 2014b) instead of numbered one [1].
 3. Removed manual bibliography sections.

 ## Description: